StarlightLumi/StepmaniaSonglist/README.md

 # StepmaniaSonglist
 Takes a songlist.txt file generated in command line, and spits out a nice .csv.

 Issues: Some artist names with foreign text appear as blank in the spreadsheet.
-The vast majority show up fine.
-I don't know how to fix that.
+Any filename with foreign text in it crashes the program.
+I could probably write an error handler, but the other problems are too compounding.
+I plan on re-writing this program in python, or another script.
+Feel free to use as-is.

 To use:
 First, download StepmaniaSonglist.exe, and place it in your \Stepmania 5\Songs\ folder.